This first article appears in the

 with the rhythm of the pumping fluids.
 This is where

-craniosacral therapy can improve the functioning of these
+craniosacral work can improve the functioning of these

 essential self-healing systems.